hankertrix/augment-command.yazi/README.md

   This feature requires the
   [`file` command](https://www.darwinsys.com/file/)
-  to detect the mime type of the extracted file, and check whether it is an archive file or not.
+  to detect the mime type of the extracted file, and to check whether it is an archive file or not.
   This makes extracting binaries from compressed tarballs much easier, as there's no need to press a key twice to decompress and extract